pxzin/web-dungeon-crawler/tasks/INDEX.md

 **Type**: Feature

 **Description**:
-UI and functionality for the Blacksmith, where players can repair their items.
+UI and functionality for the Blacksmith, where players can repair their items. **Will be implemented using Phaser 2D.**

-UI e funcionalidade para o Ferreiro, onde os jogadores podem reparar seus itens.
+UI e funcionalidade para o Ferreiro, onde os jogadores podem reparar seus itens. **Será implementada usando Phaser 2D.**

 **Implementation**:
 - 📁 [tasks/015-blacksmith-screen.md](./015-blacksmith-screen.md)